-In this unit students use street maps as the context to learn about grid references, and for giving and following instructions involving directions and distances.
-In this unit students use street maps as the context to learn about grid references, and for giving and following instructions involving directions and distances.
+In this unit students use street maps as the context to learn about coordinates and grid references, and for giving and following instructions involving directions and distances.

-- Find and describe the location of an object using co-ordinates
+- Find and describe the location of an object using coordinates and grid references.

 - Follow and give instructions involving distances by interpreting simple scales

 In this unit students are introduced to two ways in which location is represented in real life situations, grid references and coordinates.
 In both cases the representation is an ordered pair, e.g. F4 as a grid reference, and (6,4) as a pair of coordinates.
 The convention is to state the horizontal reference (located on the x-axis) first, and the vertical reference (located on the y-axis) second.

 In the grid system (left image), a grid reference (F, 4) is used to locate the person in an area.
 Grid references are frequently used on maps.
 In the coordinate system (right image) the location of the person is a specific point at the intersection of the lines.
 The coordinate (6,4) can also be interpreted as a vector from the origin (0, 0).
 The vector is the combined effect of a shift of 6 units in the horizontal direction, and 4 units in the vertical direction.